Nepal Bhutan Trekking Tour

 Spring Season

-The spring season is assumed to be the finest time for a Nepal Bhutan Trekking Tour.
-The alpine area of both Bhutan and Nepal will be simpler to ascend with a moderate temperature of 15 degrees Celsius.
+The spring season is assumed to be the best time for a Nepal Bhutan trekking tour.
+The alpine area of both Bhutan and Nepal will be more straightforward to ascend with a moderate temperature of 15 degrees Celsius.
 The trek will be pleasurable with the slightest rain, no fog, and chilly.
 Typically, the spring season lasts from March until May.

 Autumn Season

-The Autumn Season is another popular season for Nepal Bhutan Trekking Tour.
-Trekking across the mountainous area of Nepal and Bhutan from September to November will be both restful and magnificent.
-The temperature will be approximately 10 degrees Celsius, but at night it might fall to a single digit, perhaps as low as 5 degrees Celsius.
-The autumn season offers particular virtues, such as lush foliage, scenic landscape without mist, and fragrant breezes.
+The autumn is another popular season for the Nepal Bhutan Trekking Tour.
+Trekking across the mountainous areas of Nepal and Bhutan from September to November will be both restful and magnificent.
+The temperature will be approximately 10 degrees Celsius, but it might fall to a single digit at night, perhaps as low as 5 degrees Celsius.
+Autumn offers lush foliage, scenic landscape without mist, and fragrant breezes.

 Monsoon/Summer Season